teenooCH/golang-plus/README.md

 This image provides
 - Go language base image
-- some of the tools usefull for the development of Go programs
+- some tools usefull for the development of Go programs
   - dlv
   - eg
   - godef